giovxna/literalura-challenge/README.md

 ## Features

+- Search by Title: Search for books by their title using the Gutendex API.
-- Top 10 Books: Generate a list of the top 10 most downloaded books.
+- List Authors: Display a list of authors along with their details.
-- Statistics: Provides statistics about the books cataloged.
+- Multi-language Support: Supports books in multiple languages.

 ## Dependencies
 - Java 11 or higher